Depression, Anxiety, and Acupuncture

 The aim of this study was to evaluate the evidence for the efficacy of acupuncture in the treatment of anxiety and anxiety disorders by a systematic review of the relevant research.

-Searches of the major biomedical databases (MEDLINE, EMBASE, ClNAHL, PsycINFO, Cochrane Library) were conducted between February and July 2004.
-Specialist complementary medicine databases were also searched and efforts made to identify unpublished research.
-No language restrictions were imposed and translations were obtained where necessary.
-The study methodology was appraised and clinical commentaries obtained for studies reporting clinical outcomes.
+METHODS: Researchers searched major biomedical databases (MEDLINE, EMBASE, CINAHL, PsycINFO, Cochrane Library) from February to July 2004.
+They also explored specialist complementary medicine databases and sought unpublished research.
+No language barriers applied; translations were secured when needed.
+Experts appraised study methodologies and gathered clinical commentaries for studies with clinical outcomes.

 RESULTS: